Section A: What is an eVisa in the UK?

 Can my employer delay my start date because of an eVisa issue?

-If a digital right to work check cannot be completed correctly, employers are expected to delay employment.
+If a digital right to work check cannot be completed, the employer should consider whether the Employer Checking Service can be used.
+Where no prescribed check or Positive Verification Notice is available, employment should be delayed until the worker’s right to work can be verified.
 Assurances, screenshots or expired documents do not provide a lawful alternative.

 Can my landlord refuse to grant a tenancy if my eVisa cannot be checked?